Test-Time Distillation for Continual Model Adaptation: Experiments

-\sectionwithouttoc{Experiments} \subsectionwithouttoc{Experimental Setup} As discussed in Section \ref{sec:method}, prolonged exposure to evolving domains leads to catastrophic forgetting, thus we conduct experiments under the more challenging continual test-time adaptation (CTTA) setting.
-Our experiments are designed to address the following key questions: \textbf{RQ1:} How does SAIL perform in comparison to traditional TTA methods, CTTA methods, and TTA for VLMs (TTA4VLM) approaches? \textbf{RQ2:} Beyond accuracy, does SAIL demonstrate advantages in terms of computational costs, such as runtime? \textbf{RQ3:} What is the contribution of each component of SAIL to its overall performance? \textbf{RQ4:} How do these components work and what are the underlying mechanisms?
+Our experiments are designed to address the following key questions: \textbf{RQ1:} How does CoDiRe perform in comparison to existing methods across various real-world scenarios? \textbf{RQ2:} What is the contribution of each component of CoDiRe to its overall performance? \textbf{RQ3:} How do these components and hyper-parameters work and what are their advantages over other alternatives or baselines?